ycpcs/cs101-fall2018/assign/assign03.md

 Each time step should be implemented as two **for** loops:

--   The first loop finds each tipping domino, changes its right neighbor to "ready to tip" (if it is upright), and then changes the original domino to horizontal.
+-   The first loop finds each tipping domino, changes its right neighbor to "ready to tip" (if it is upright).
 This is to prevent a cascade effect where changing an upright domino to tipping propagates to its neighbor until the next time step.
--   The second loop finds each "ready to tip" domino and changes it to "tipping".
+-   The second loop finds each "ready to tip" domino and changes it to "tipping" and changes each "tipping" domino to horizontal.

 You should use a value for "ready to tip" positions that is distinct from the values that represent empty, upright, tipping, and horizontal.